Harley-Davidson Just Put Out An Ultra-Premium Ebike

 View this post on Instagram

-The catalogue already includes four premium models, retailing from $3,799 to $5,599 (S$5144 to S$7582) For the first time, the brand is now offering a limited-edition model, the Mosh/Tribute, available in only 650 units, selling for $5,999 (S$8124) each.
+The catalogue already includes four premium models, retailing from $3,799 to $5,599 (RM15,900 to RM31,7000) For the first time, the brand is now offering a limited-edition model, the Mosh/Tribute, available in only 650 units, selling for $5,999 (RM25,000) each.
 Note that, for the moment, the brand is only distributed in North America, although it is said to be coming to Europe soon.

 The Mosh/Tribute is based on the Mosh/CTY model but features gloss black paint, a handcrafted honey-coloured leather seat and matching leather grips from Brooks England, and a stamped brass shield mounted on the front signature light.
 Otherwise, the technical specifications remain the same as the Mosh/CTY, including a maximum assistance speed of 20 miles per hour (33 km/h).